synthetos/tg_pytest/data/g2-0.99/004-specials/planner/readme.md

 ## /004-specials/planner/

+This directory contains a series of planner stress tests.
 These tests are best run with firmware compiled at DEBUG=2 and connected to a hardware debugger.
+Many of the failed tests generate traps that you will want to examine with the debugger.

 These tests check:
-- certain motion planner conditions that have failed
+- Certain motion planner conditions that have failed in the past (planner cases)
-- boundary cases that can fire planner and related traps and other error conditions
+- Boundary cases that can fire planner and related traps and other error conditions